junaruga/acruby/README.md

-# another-ruby
+# ACRuby - Another C Ruby
-Another C program to running ruby file.
+ACRuby is an another implementation of Ruby on C.